-This is the page where the author usually tries to impress you with their accomplishments.
+This is the page where so many authors try to impress you with their accomplishments.

-That may be the biggest reason why I’ve never really liked writing an “about me” page.
+Frankly, I’ve just never really liked writing an “about me” page.

-At my age, the game of fitting-in takes too much energy.
+At my age, these head games just take too much energy.

-I hope, though, that making simplicity a habit gets easier with time.
+I do hope, though, that making simplicity a habit gets easier with time.

-To keep body and soul together, I’ve worked as a photographer and a photo editor, been trained to do counseling, toiled for a major catalog and internet retailer as an SEO marketing writer, and failed spectacularly at launching a regional online magazine.
+I’ve worked as a photographer and a photo editor, been trained to do counseling, served a major catalog and internet retailer as an SEO marketing writer, and failed spectacularly at launching a regional online magazine.

-Along the way, an embarrassing number of boilerplate jobs helped me make ends meet.
+Along the way, a number (that won’t be said here) of boilerplate jobs helped me to keep making ends meet.

 But I’m excited about discovering what it can become.

-I might only discover that I am just a silly old fool.
+Who knows, I might only discover that I’m a silly old fool.